tianyi-lab/DEBATunE/README.md

 ## Highlights

-* While existing works focus on achieving a consensus on divergent opinions to finetune LLMs, we study a novel debate pipeline that instead strengthens the statements of controversial stances and uses them to improve the controllability of LLMs in expressing different opinions of diverse people.
+* While existing works focus on achieving a consensus on divergent opinions to finetune LLMs, we study a novel debate pipeline that instead **strengthens the statements of controversial stances** and uses them to **improve the controllability of LLMs in expressing different opinions of diverse people**.
 * We develop a dataset comprising 710 controversial debate topics, which is the largest dataset of its kind so far, and introduce a metric assessing LLM's controllability on controversial topics.
-* We are the first to evaluate several open-sourced LLMs on controversial debate topics and analyze the existing models' strengths and limitations in this specific context.
+* We are the first to **evaluate several open-sourced LLMs on controversial debate topics** and analyze the existing models' strengths and limitations in this specific context.

 ## Install